 Welcome Back to the Zoo

 We can’t wait to see you.
 We’ve made several changes at the Zoo due to COVID-19.
 The number of visitors will be limited, and we’ve implemented new safety protocols, procedures and guidelines to provide a safe and great experience for our visitors, staff and animals.
-Please review the important information below as you plan your visit.
+Please review the important information below and exhibit closures as you plan your visit.
 Have fun and enjoy our beautiful park!

 Hours: 8 a.m. - 4 p.m. (last admittance 3 p.m.)